 - Skin inflammation due to irritants.

 Changes that cause the inflammation of the skin are called Post Inflammatory Hyperpigmentation (PIH).
-Causes of PIH due to erratic deposition and dispersion of melanin due to any inflammation of the skin.
+Causes of PIH are due to erratic deposition and dispersion of melanin due to any inflammation of the skin.

-– An article called “A Review of the Epidemiology, Clinical Features, and Treatment Options in Skin Color” published by National Center for Biotechnology Information (NCBI).
+– An article called “A Review of the Epidemiology, Clinical Features, and Treatment Options in Skin Color” was published by National Center for Biotechnology Information (NCBI).

 Even though this condition is benign, it can cause psycho-social impacts on the individual facing it, for example, it can cause self-esteem issues in the patient.